 - Coronado.
 It is a resort town that’s home to Glorietta Bay, Hotel Del Coronado, and stunning beaches.
 It’s accessible via San Diego-Coronado Bridge.
-It also offers varieties of Mexican and seafood.
+Enjoy different varieties of Mexican and seafood.

 - Fitness.
 There are tons of amenities that help you keep up with your fitness.
-They entail gyms like Equinox and Point Loma Sports Club, outdoors you can run along the beach while watching the sunrise.
+Gyms like Equinox and Point Loma Sports Club are outdoors and you can run along the beach while watching the sunrise.
 You can also opt for a hike through the Devil’s Punchbowl.

 Family Fun spots

 There are plenty of famous spots in San Diego that entertain the whole family.
 Here are a few samples;

 - San Diego Zoo.
 It’s one of the most famous zoos in the world.
 Houses 3,700 animals that represents more than 650 animal species.
 They were among the first to have animals housed in open-air habitats.
 They don’t have animals behind bars here and there’s a lot to see thus making you want to return again and again.

 - San Diego Zoo Safari Park.
 It is located in Escondido, just a short distance from the zoo.
 It sits on 1800 acres and is home to animals from Australia, Africa, America, Europe, and Asia.
 There are over 2,600 animals in the park, and that in excess of 300 species.
 It prides itself on its Africa Tram that takes you through all of the African exhibits and allows you to get close to rhinos, giraffes, zebras, and more.
 The Safari Park is a must-visit!